-If you are looking for a long term buddy to share your house with, a bunny might be a great choice.
+If you are looking for a long-term buddy to share your house with, a bunny might be a great choice.
 If you are looking for a little buddy but have limited time or space, a hamster can make a great low maintenance pet.
-If anyone in the house has allergies, you may need to avoid hay eating species like bunnies, chinchillas and guinea pigs.
+If anyone in the house has allergies, you may need to avoid hay eating species like bunnies and chinchillas.

 Another option is to purchase your pet from a reputable breeder.
 A good breeder should be breeding for excellent health and temperament and will only breed a limited amount of litters a year, as well as guarantee the health of their animals.

 Home Sweet Home? – Pick out the Right Habitat